mixxxdj/manual/source/chapters/library.rst

 .. versionadded:: 2.0
    Support for Banshee music player

-The external library views allow you to use the music libraries you have created in these third party applications.
-You can access music and playlists.
+The external library views allow you to use music libraries you have created in these third-party applications.
+You can access music as well as playlists.
 If available, Mixxx automatically loads the external libraries from their default locations on your hard drive.